-Common Back Injuries to Avoid During the Winter
+Common Causes of Back Injuries in The Winter

 If you’ve experienced a back injury during the winter months, you’re not alone.
 Everyday tasks like walking and driving can become more dangerous after an overnight snow storm or freeze, especially if you aren’t prepared.
 The good news is that preventing winter injuries is possible with some extra precautions.
 After a winter injury, you might feel pain or discomfort in your back, neck, or spine, which you shouldn’t take lightly.
 If you’ve suffered an injury, consider reaching out to the back doctors at New Jersey Spine & Orthopedic.